Regions

 region_mismatch errors immediately.Residency guarantees

-For a deployment pinned to a region, OrthID guarantees that:
+For a cell pinned to a region, OrthID guarantees that:

 - Data at reststays in-region.
-Postgres, object storage and backups are provisioned and replicated only within the region’s jurisdiction.
+The database, object storage and backups are provisioned and replicated only within the region’s jurisdiction.

 - Keys never leave.Signing and encryption keys live in the region’s KMS or HSM.
 With BYOK, OrthID never holds the key material at all - see BYOK.